Also known as: enlarged tongue

-, affecting around 90 percent of children with the congenital disorder.
+Macroglossia is the medical term for when a child is born with an enlarged tongue.
+It is one of the most common features of Beckwith-Wiedemann Syndrome (BWS), affecting around 90 percent of children with the congenital disorder.
 If left untreated, macroglossia can lead to dental-skeletal deformities including open bite, crossbite, and jaw problems.

 Macroglossia causes, symptoms, and diagnosis

 Children with macroglossia have tongues that are disproportionately large for their mouths.
 In some cases, the tongue may protrude from the mouth and interfere with the child’s tooth placement, ability to eat, and/or speech development.
 Macroglossia diagnosis focuses on determining its underlying cause.
-The doctor will assess your child’s symptoms and family history to assess whether the enlarged tongue is a result of BWS or another abnormality.

-is highly respected as one of the few teams in the world specializing in the W-cut procedure (anterior lingual tongue reduction).
+In some cases, the symptoms may not be severe enough to require surgery.
+However, our surgical program for the treatment of macroglossia is highly respected as one of the few teams in the world specializing in the W-cut procedure (anterior lingual tongue reduction).

 If your child’s macroglossia is caused by Beckwith-Wiedemann, it is important to manage the full set of symptoms associated with the disorder.
-Children with BWS need to be screened regularly for malignancy as they are at an increased risk of cancers like Wilms' tumor (nephroblastoma), pancreatoblastoma, and hepatoblastoma
+Children with BWS need to be screened regularly for malignancy as they are at an increased risk of cancers like Wilms' tumor (nephroblastoma), pancreatoblastoma, and hepatoblastoma.

 Reviewed by: Chad Perlyn, MD

-This page was last updated on: 6/21/2019 2:16:57 AM
+This page was last updated on: July 06, 2021 04:35 PM